 This is what you do:

-- Form and bake the cookies as described in the recipe card below.
+Form and bake the cookies as described in the recipe card above.

 A few notes: Keebler wedding cookies contain enriched wheat flour and cornstarch, which gives them a slightly cakey texture.
 You can replicate this effect by using cake flour.

 They’re also made with vegetable oils (or margarine) instead of butter.
 But honestly, nothing beats the taste of real butter, so I recommend you stick with that.